-Before the procedure, you will be asked to undress from the waist up.
-You will wear a robe that opens in the front.
+Before the procedure, you are asked to undress from the waist up.
+You wear a robe that opens in the front.

-You will be awake during the biopsy.
-You will lie on your back.
-The health care provider will first clean the area on your breast, and then inject a numbing medicine.
+You are awake during the biopsy.
+You lie on your back.
+The health care provider first cleans the area on your breast, and injects a numbing medicine.

 The biopsy is done using one of the following:

 Once the tissue sample has been taken, the catheter or needle is removed.
 Ice and pressure are applied to the site to stop any bleeding.
 A bandage is applied to absorb any fluid.
 You do not need any stitches after the needle is taken out.
 If needed, strips of tape may be placed to close the wound.